hendrikboom3/Text-generation/README.md

   * As a dungeonmaster, I've always based everything on a map.
 Is this feasible here?
   * First-order logic as a notation?
   * Triples store and is-a relations as a simplified first-order logic?
+    * Three relationships -- subset, partof, seealso.
+      * Seealso is unlikely to be used mechanically.
   * A transition calculus.
 (Linear logic was used tor this)
 * Characters, with motives, abilities, knowledge and limitations.
   * Knowledge -- represented like the model, but tagged with who knows it.
 Or, equivalently, an entire world model for each character